 Ublituximab treatment continues to be well tolerated with a median duration of follow-up of 97.5 weeks

-NEW YORK, May 07, 2019 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (TGTX), a biopharmaceutical company dedicated to developing medicines for patients with B-cell mediated diseases, today announced the presentation of long-term follow-up data from the Phase 2 and Open Label Extension (OLE) trial of ublituximab (TG-1101), the Company’s novel glycoengineered anti-CD20 monoclonal antibody, in relapsing forms of Multiple Sclerosis (RMS).
-The data are being presented today at the American Academy of Neurology 71st Annual Meeting taking place in Philadelphia, PA.
-Highlights from the presentation are outlined below.
+NEW YORK, July 02, 2019 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (TGTX), a biopharmaceutical company dedicated to developing medicines for patients with B-cell mediated diseases, today announced the presentation of long-term follow-up data from the Phase 2 and Open Label Extension (OLE) trial of ublituximab (TG-1101), the Company’s novel glycoengineered anti-CD20 monoclonal antibody, in relapsing forms of Multiple Sclerosis (RMS).
+The data were presented during an oral session today at the 5th Congress of the European Academy of Neurology (EAN), in Oslo, Norway.
+These data were previously presented at the American Academy of Neurology 71st Annual Meeting.

-Today’s presentation includes long-term follow-up data for 45 patients from the Phase 2 that enrolled into the OLE and recaps the final efficacy data on patients enrolled in the Phase 2 study through 48 weeks of treatment.
+Today’s presentation included long-term follow-up data for 45 patients from the Phase 2 trial that enrolled into the OLE trial and recaps the final efficacy data on patients enrolled in the Phase 2 study through 48 weeks of treatment.

 - Ublituximab continues to be well tolerated, with a median duration of follow-up of 97.5 weeks.

 - No subjects discontinued due to an Adverse Event (AE) related to ublituximab on the Phase 2 or during the OLE.

 - AEs deemed at least possibly related to ublituximab were infrequent during the OLE with all patients dosed 450mg of ublituximab administered in a one-hour infusion (Phase 3 dose).

 - Infusion Related Reactions (IRRs) were rare during the OLE, occurring in only 4 patients (9%), all Grade 1 or 2.